 Creating quality time for children and families, and better outcomes in the process

-Two years ago, the Kinark Outdoor Centre (KOC) partnered with Tri-County Community Support Services and Point in Time Centre for Children, Youth and Parents to create a unique program for families whose children have complex conditions such as autism spectrum disorder (ASD), fetal alcohol syndrome, oppositional defiant disorder and other complex mental health needs.
+Two years ago, the Kinark Outdoor Centre (KOC) partnered with Tri-County Community Support Services and Point in Time Centre for Children, Youth and Parents to create a unique program for families whose children have complex behavioural, emotional and developmental conditions.